 A. The State will reimburse the 501(c)(3) up to three million seventy-seven thousand three hundred fifty dollars (\$3,077, 350.00) for each year of the Agreement to meet contract performance deliverables for State-approved training and incentives.
 Up to one million three hundred four thousand three hundred fifty dollars (\$1,304,350.00) for each year of the agreement may be used to support the Family Child Care Career Development Fund.
-The Joint Committee will provide recommendations for the Family Child Care Career Development Fund.
-The Joint Committee will provide model, implementation plan and completion incentives.
+The Joint Committee will provide recommendations for the Family Child Care Career Development Fund program model, implementation plan and completion incentives.